The Default Brain Galerie Peter Kilchmann, Zurich, solo exhibition

 See more clips here or write us at for more information and access to the full film.

-25.01.2020Marc Bauer: Mal Être / Performance, solo exhibition at the De La Warr Pavilion, Bexhill On Sea.
+Mal Être / Performance, solo exhibition

 03.12.2019GASAG Kunstpreis 2020

-a jury consisting of Julian Charrière, Andreas Fiedler, KINDL – Centre for Contemporary Art, Dr Thomas Köhler and Dr Stefanie Heckmann, Berlinische Galerie, Dr Christina Landbrecht, Schering-Stiftung, Birgit Rieger, Tagesspiegel and Dr Julia Wallner, Georg Kolbe Museum.
-Selected Marc as recipient of the GASAG Art Prize 2020.
+The prize was awarded by a jury consisting of Julian Charrière, Andreas Fiedler, KINDL – Centre for Contemporary Art, Dr Thomas Köhler and Dr Stefanie Heckmann, Berlinische Galerie, Dr Christina Landbrecht, Schering-Stiftung, Birgit Rieger, Tagesspiegel and Dr Julia Wallner, Georg Kolbe Museum.

 The prize includes a solo exhibition in the Berlinische Galerie.